Cezar04/Cezar04/README.md

 ### Development and Design

 I study to be a Full stack web developer with a big appetite for anything that involves technology.
-I enjoy learning about UI, UX and design în general, but i also am as thorough as I can with my backend code.
+I enjoy learning about UI, UX and design în general, but i'm also an avid learner for backend technology.

 - ⚡ Fun fact: I am composer and a pianist as well ;)